Trade directory · Milford metro · Delaware

 Licensing Requirements

-Delaware requires state electrical contractor license.
-Must pass business and law exam plus electrical trade exam.
-Journeyman needs 8,000 hours experience or apprenticeship completion.
-Master electrician needs additional 2 years experience.
+Delaware requires electrical contractors to hold a state electrical contractor license.
+Must pass business law exam and electrical trade exam.
+Requires 4 years experience or equivalent education.
 License renewal every 2 years with 16 hours continuing education.
+Journeyman electricians need separate licensing with 4-year apprenticeship or equivalent.

 §2